ConfettiFX/The-Forge/README.md

 ### Variable Rate Shading
 We added Variable Rate Shading to the Visibility Buffer OIT example test 15a.
 This way we have a better looking test scene with St. Miguel.

-VRS allows rendering parts of the render target at different resolution based on the auto-generated VRS map, thus achieving higher performance with minimal quality loss.
+VRS allows rendering parts of the render target at different resolutions based on the auto-generated VRS map, thus achieving higher performance with minimal quality loss.
 It is inspired by Michael Drobot's SIGGRAPH 2020 talk: https://research.activision.com/publications/2020-09/software-based-variable-rate-shading-in-call-of-duty--modern-war

 The key idea behind the software-based approach is to render everything in 4xMS targets and use a stencil buffer as a VRS map.
 VRS map is automatically generated based on the local image gradients.
 It could be used on a way wider range of platforms and devices than the hardware-based approach since the hardware VRS support is broken or not supported on many platforms.
 Because this software approach utilizes 2x2 tiles we could also achieve higher image quality compared to hardware-based VRS.